twilight-project/relayer-data-api/specs/README.md

 ## Relayer API module:

-API module is the mode of communication with the Relayer.
-The API module can be divided into two parts
+The API module can be divided into two parts:

 1. Client RPC server
 2. Web socket Server

-The relayer api module also has an authorization process, which we will go into later.

-Client RPC server is mostly used for transfer of information to the relayer, e.g. when user creates a new trade order

-the web socket server is mostly used for transfer of information from the relayer, e.g. current price feed or the status of trade orders

-# Work to be done

-The work on the Relayer core and the kafka queues is done, the api module requires work and a lot of features need to be implemented.

-As mentioned in the explanation above, all events are logged in kafka.
-API endpoints/websockets which would serve the information from kafka event logs are to be implemented.
-This can be done in two steps, we would require two processes.
+Authorisation process for the API is TBD.

+API module works in a 2 step process:

-1. Picking up events data from kafka and saving it in DB (Data Dumping)
+1. Read events data from kafka and save it in DB (Data Dumping)
-2. Api endpoint and web sockets to server the saved data.
+2. Api endpoint and web sockets for Kafka queue and DB.
 (API server)

-Please ensure that these are two separate executables, this will allow us to scale better in the future.
+DB and API Server are two separate executables to support horizontal scaling.

 ## Data Dumping:

-Primary purpose of this process would be to subscribe to Kafka event logs and save all the information in postgres DB.
+This process subscribes to Kafka event logs and save all the information in postgres DB.

 If we recall the purpose of Quest DB (explained above).
-Relayer saves historic data in quest DB and later use this data to create candles to show graphically show past trends.
+Relayer saves historic data in quest DB and later uses this data to create candle charts.
 Right now, relayer-core saves the information in the Quest DB.
 It will be beneficial to take this responsibility from relayer-core and give it to the data dumping process, this will be the secondary purpose of this process.

 ## Connection to Kafka: